-Applicants will be expected to provide services to youth residing within the highest need areas, as identified by the Adolescent Sexual Health Needs Index (ASHNI).
-(Refer to Attachment 5) The ASHNI is an indicator, calculated at the ZIP code level, to provide a single, multidimensional measure related to adolescent pregnancy and STDs.
-The ASHNI takes into consideration a variety of key factors related to these outcomes, including the size of adolescent population, actual burden (number) of adolescent pregnancies and STD cases, and a number of specific demographic and community factors (education, economic, and race/ethnicity indicators) that are significantly associated with adverse sexual health outcomes (Refer to Attachment 5 for selection of highest need ZIP codes for each county).
+Applicants will be expected to provide services to youth residing in one or two counties among high need areas, as identified by the Adolescent Sexual Health Needs Index (ASHNI).
+(Attachment 5) The ASHNI is an indicator, calculated at the ZIP code level, to provide a single, multidimensional measure related to adolescent pregnancy and STDs.
+The ASHNI takes into consideration a variety of key factors related to these outcomes, including the size of adolescent population, actual burden (number) of adolescent pregnancies and STD cases, and several specific demographic and community factors (education, economic, and race/ethnicity indicators) that are significantly associated with adverse sexual health outcomes (Refer to Attachment 5 for selection of highest need ZIP codes for each county).